SB2799/T/README.md

 User can also use Enter key to do the same with the same condition.

 The data is displayed with a remove button incase the user wants to change and enter new data.
-The user is alerted with a prompt that asks if the user wants to remove the data. if the response is yesm data is removed else it remains intact.
+The user is alerted with a prompt that asks if the user wants to remove the data. if the response is yes data is removed else it remains intact.

 I will update further and add more links and depth to the page to make it more respnsive and user frendly.